xandora/Get-MFShareACL/README.md

 # Get-MFShareACL
-Gets Folder ACLs and generates a CSV report with usernames and permissions
+Gets Folder ACLs and generates a CSV report with folders, usernames, and permissions